aredotna/arena-php/README.md

 ```
 $config['access_token'] = 'YOUR AUTH TOKEN HERE'
 ```
-Your auth_token can be retrieved from http://dev.are.na .
+Your access token can be retrieved from http://dev.are.na .

 ## Channel